 Most DUIs across most states can be split into driving under the influence or having a blood-alcohol content above the legally enforced limit.
 Either way, you will end up with a form of DUI charge, and you will usually have to attend a hearing where your charge is formally presented.

 The first step here is pleading either guilty or not guilty.
-You can change your plea later when it becomes relevant again, but it is important to hire a lawyer (or meet with a state-appointed lawyer) before you come to a decision.
+You can change your plea later when it becomes relevant again, but it is important to hire a reputable california defense base act attorney (or meet with a state-appointed lawyer) before you come to a decision.

 - Pleading guilty can result in smaller sentences but more or less acts as confirmation that you are willing to go through a punishment for your DUI charge.